The Future of Online Lending: A Discussion of Controlled Digital Lending and Hachette with the Internet Archive

 In June 2020, four major publishers sued the Archive for copyright infringement, alleging that CDL threatens their business model.

-Join us for a discussion with Brewster Kahle, founder and digital librarian of the Internet Archive, about the pending Hachette v.
+Brewster Kahle, founder and digital librarian of the Internet Archive, spoke about the pending Hachette v.
 Internet Archive case and the future of digital libraries.
-Kahle will be joined by Rebecca Tushnet and Kyle Courtney, amici in the case, and Jonathan Zittrain.
+Kahle was joined by Rebecca Tushnet, Ruth Okediji, Kyle Courtney, all amici in the case, and Jonathan Zittrain.

-The panel will explore the background of the case and the National Emergency Library, the value of CDL for online libraries and public access, CDL’s fair use implications, and the future of online libraries and large publishers.
+The panel explored the background of the case and the National Emergency Library, the value of CDL for online libraries and public access, CDL’s fair use implications, and the future of online libraries and large publishers.

-The Berkman Klein Center is pleased to present this event in collaboration with the Journal of Law and Technology (JOLT).
+The Berkman Klein Center presented this event in collaboration with the Journal of Law and Technology (JOLT).

 Brewster Kahle, Founder and Director of the Internet Archive